HarryFleminger/ts-cake-shop/README.md

 ## A rails E-commerce website for TeesBakes&Cakes
-Customers can:
-  * Buy custom cakes with simple three stage form
-  * Buy normal products from the store

-My client can:
-  * Preform full crud actions for easy upkeep
-  * Accept and decline custom cake requests
-  * Manage orders and requests
+This website offers a seamless and intuitive shopping experience for customers who are looking for custom cakes or other products.

+Customers have the convenience of purchasing custom cakes through a simple three-stage form that makes the process quick and easy.
+In addition to custom cakes, the website also offers a variety of normal products that can be purchased from the store.

+For the website owner, managing the website is a breeze with full CRUD actions that make upkeep simple and easy.
+The owner can also easily accept or decline custom cake requests and manage all orders and requests through the website.

 ## Current Schema
 ![Schema](https://res.cloudinary.com/dblvfwtds/image/upload/v1678792430/TeeBakesAndCakes-Schema_qvynkw.png)